Dubai Mall: Attractions

-Dubai Aquarium and Underwater Zoo inspired from "The Underwater Paradise"
+Dubai Aquarium and Underwater Zoo

-The Dubai Aquarium & Underwater Zoo by Emaar Entertainment, was designed by Peddle Thorp, inspired from "The Underwater Paradise".
-The aquarium, located in The Dubai Mall, showcases more than 300 species of marine animals, including sharks and rays.
-The aquarium was awarded with the ‘Certificate of Excellence’ and won the ‘Images Most Admired Retailer of the Year – Leisure & Entertainment’ at Images RetailME Awards 2012.
+The Dubai Aquarium & Underwater Zoo by Emaar Entertainment, was designed by Peddle Thorp.
+The aquarium, located in Dubai Mall, showcases more than 300 species of marine animals, including sharks and rays.
+It mainly presents bio-diversity in different ecological zones, including Rainforest, Rocky Shore and Living Ocean.
+The aquarium was awarded the ‘Certificate of Excellence’ and won the ‘Images Most Admired Retailer of the Year – Leisure & Entertainment’ at the Images RetailME Awards 2012.

-VR Park Dubai
+Play DXB

-VR Park Dubai is an amusement park that was formerly operated as the Sega Republic.
+Play DXB is an amusement park that was formerly known as VR Park Dubai.

-The 76,000 sqft indoor park features 15 rides and an array of amusement games, including motion simulators, classic carnival games, skill games, and a wide array of redemption games.
+The 76,000 sqft indoor park is an indoor virtual reality attraction.
+It features 15 rides and amusement games, including motion simulators, classic carnival games, skill games, and redemption games.

-Recent additions to Sega Republic rides include Xyclone, Robotnik, and Rope Rush a form of an obstacle course.

-The park includes ‘Lazeraze’, a laser maze, as well as ‘Racer’ Bumper Cars.
-It also features a "soft play area" for smaller children.
+The park is based around VR and arcade games.
+There is an inflatable playground as well as trampolines, aimed at younger children.
+Older children can play VR games using a Quest 2 gaming headset.

+It is in the same place as where Sega Republic used to be.
 The theme park closed on 1 June 2017, after the license to the Sega theme expired.
 It later reopened in February 2018 as a theme park dedicated to virtual reality under the name of VR Park Dubai.
+In 2022, the park was renamed to Play DXB.

 Reel Cinemas

-Reel Cinemas is a 22-screen cinema, also managed by Emaar Entertainment, in The Dubai Mall.
-One of the largest theaters in the region, the megaplex features four cinema suites and 17 commercial halls, including the first THX-certified cinema in Dubai.
+Reel Cinemas is a 22-screen cinema that is managed by Emaar Entertainment.
+The megaplex holds four cinema suites and 17 commercial halls, including the first THX-certified cinema in Dubai.